Taxation of international executives

-Tax liability ends when the individual leaves Denmark, provided no accommodation is no longer available in Denmark (his/her house/apartment is either sold/notice given to landlord or rented out on a contract that cannot be terminated by the lesser for a period of at least three years).
+Tax liability ends when the individual leaves Denmark, provided that accommodation is no longer available in Denmark (house/apartment is either sold/notice given to landlord or rented out on a contract that cannot be terminated by the lessor for a period of at least three years).

 Is there a de minimis number of days rule applying to residency start and end date?
 For example, taxpayers cannot come back to the host country for more than 10 days after their assignment has ended and they repatriate.